- 2 teaspoons extra virgin olive oil

 In a large dutch oven or soup pot, add the extra virgin olive oil.
 Warm over medium heat, add the first four vegetables.
 Cook, stirring until softened but not colored, about 5 minutes.
-Add seasonings (salt to be added at the end) – the garlic and ginger.
+Add seasonings (salt to be added at the end) and the garlic and ginger.
 Stir one minute to release the flavors.
 Add the diced tomatoes and tomato paste.
 Stir 2 minutes incorporate the tomato flavors.

-Add the lentils and vegetable stock.
+Add the lentils, vegetable stock and tomato juice.
 Bring to a boil, then cover and turn down to a simmer.

 Cook the soup for 30 minutes, stirring from time to time.
 Skim the soup gently of any foam (this is produced by the lentils).
 Add the chickpeas, cover and simmer 10 more minutes to combine the flavors.
 Remove from heat.
 Add more stock, or a little water if too thick.
 Taste for seasonings, add you favorite type pinch by pinch.
 Remember, this is a soup, not a stew, so it should be a little brothy.

-When serving – add the sliced spinach, stir to cook through, 1 minute (so the color will stay strong).
+When serving – add the sliced spinach, stir to cook through, 1 minute.

 Ladle into bowls, add garnishes and serve.